Farini/Scene-Machine/README.md

 Although SpriteKit offers ways to generate noise textures, the options are limited.
 In Blender, for example, there are many more options, and graphics operations that can be performed to generate a texture.
 Plus, those patterns can be generated and placed in an UV map.

-The objective of this app is to create a moe user friendly way to build a `.scn` file, or to facilitate the conversion of `.dae` files into `.scn` while maintaining good quality meshes.
+The objective of this app is to create a more user friendly way to build a `.scn` file, or to facilitate the conversion of `.dae` files into `.scn` while maintaining good quality meshes.

 ![Alt text](https://user-images.githubusercontent.com/5069713/115817657-40738a80-a3c9-11eb-8f5c-9c586c1ff0af.png)
 ![Alt text](https://user-images.githubusercontent.com/5069713/115817718-6731c100-a3c9-11eb-8f38-03e8f4298bc7.png)